-Before I had a baby I visited a friend's house and saw her giant stash of breast milk taking up half of her freezer.
-At the time I thought it was both kinda gross and strange.
+Before I had a baby, I visited a friend's house and saw her giant stash of breast milk taking up half of her freezer.
+At the time I thought it was both kind of gross and strange.
 Fast forward 3 years to my first baby and I totally understood what she was up to.
 Nothing beats the convenience of having a great stash of breast milk ready for outings, daycare, days with dad, and other situations that inevitably arise.
 But this is no easy feat unless you have a breast pump that is comfortable, portable, easy to use, reasonably priced, and easy to clean.

 |Model and Link to Amazon||Our Rating|

 |#1.
 Medela Symphony Breast Pump|